Patria o muerte! Homeland or death.

 Venceremos!
 We will win.

 A day earlier, the Cuban Council of State had conferred the country’s highest honour, the José Marti medal, on Mandela.
+The award itself was made by Castro at the rally.

 Shortly after, the radical and robustly independent Pathfinder Press in the United States published both leaders’ speeches in a slim volume titled How Far We Slaves Have Come, derived from Castro’s ringing refrain in his speech.
 One instance goes thus: “We who come from way back, who were conquered, who were exploited, and who were enslaved throughout history, what marvellous ideas we can defend today; what just ideas we can uphold!
 And we can think in Latin American and even world terms.
 How far we slaves have come!”